bryan-vernanda/Panin-Technical-Test/README.md

         <strong>Clean Architecture & SOLID Principles</strong> - The project follows Clean Architecture to ensure a well-structured, modular, and maintainable codebase.
         <ul>
             <li><strong>Separation of Concerns</strong> - The architecture divides the app into multiple layers (Data, Domain, and Presentation) to enhance readability and scalability.</li>
-            <li><strong>Dependency Inversion</strong> - High-level modules do not depend on low-level modules, but both depend on abstractions.</li>
             <li><strong>Single Responsibility Principle</strong> - Each component has a well-defined responsibility, making the codebase easier to manage and extend.</li>
         </ul>
     </li>